 When calculating how much money you may receive in a settlement, you must consider “damages.”
 Damages describe what your injuries have cost you monetarily, physically, and mentally.

 If you decide to pursue a personal injury lawsuit, the trial attorneys at Hach & Rose, LLP will be ready to help you.
-We understand how emotionally and mentally taxing a legal battle can be, so we’ll handle all the legwork while you focus on getting better.
+We understand how emotionally and mentally taxing a legal battle can be, so we’ll handle all the legwork while you focus on improving.
 Call our office at (347) 318-9604 to discuss your legal options today.